Cost of LivingUpdated March 2026

 LowNational avg: $450High

 The Lowell metro tells a specific economic story.
 World-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
 On the housing front, this is a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-For grocery costs, the practical upshot is a balanced labor pool where you'll find competitive quotes if you shop around.
+For grocery costs, the practical upshot is a balanced labor pool where you'll find competitive pricing if you compare options.
 That local reality is more useful than any national statistic.

 What Matters Most